bubi-luka/rc-car/README.md

 - calculate motor power from receiver data

 ## Change Log
+### 0.2.2
+- combine throttle and turn indexes into unified motor power for each motor

 ### 0.2.1
 - optimize data parsing
 - detect critical points and act accordingly to prevent motor damage